lephisto/crossover/README.md

 * Retention policy: (eg. keep x snapshots on the source and y snapshots in the destination cluster)
 * Rewrites VM configurations so they match the new VMID and/or poolname on the destination
 * Secure an encrypted transfer (SSH), so it's safe to mirror between datacenter without an additional VPN
+* Near live-migrate: To move a VM from one Cluster to another, make an initial copy and re-run with --migrate.
+This will shutdown the VM on the source cluster and start it on the destination cluster.

 ## Installation of prerequisites